rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 New forthcoming musings

+1. "Get Outlook for Android/iPhone". ("What can you do to be more successful on this exam.")
+1. Stopping sooner.
+(Didn't need second section in local/national/global.
+   Didn't need more than "I had criticisms.
+I was mistaken."
+1. CSC 322.
+1. Microagressions?
+1. Curmudgeon or Cheerful - Both!
+1. How to be a curmudgeon in N easy steps.
 1. Anniversary essay for Michelle - Thirty years!
 1. David Feldman.
 One of the more interesting pickups from this series.
  Imponderables - clearly an area for a liberal arts